mitre/hipcheck/site/content/docs/guide/making-plugins/_index.md

 How to use the Rust SDK to create a plugin.
 {% end %}

+{% waypoint(title="The Query Protocol", path="@/docs/guide/making-plugins/query-protocol.md", icon="tool") %}
+A description of the query protocol for non-SDK users.
+{% end %}

 {% waypoint(title="Packaging and Releasing a Plugin", path="@/docs/guide/making-plugins/release.md", icon="tool") %}
 How to prepare a plugin for use and release.
 {% end %}